 1040 Form Schedule 6 only applies to tax year 2018.
 After 2018, you’ll only need to fill out Form 1040.

-Unlike personal exemptions or unlimited state and local tax deductions, because of the Tax Cuts and Jobs Act, most of the tax-related information you report on your tax return has shifted elsewhere.
+Because of the Tax Cuts and Jobs Act, much of the tax-related information you report on your tax return has moved around from one form to another.
 Let's review some of the changes associated with Form 1040 Schedule 6, how it's been combined with the new 1040 tax form, and when you need to provide this information.

 What changes were made to Form 1040?

 The new 1040 tax form was designed to simplify and expedite preparing your tax return each year.
 Previously, most of you needed to pick between Form 1040, Form 1040A, or Form 1040EZ.
 And then you might need to sort through Schedules 1 through 6 to report your required information.